GCCRC-dev/VelloziaMicrobiome/AmpliconData/amplicon_tutorial.md

  --input-format PairedEndFastqManifestPhred33
  ```

-## Step 3: Sequence trimming with cutadap
+## Step 3: Sequence trimming with cutadapt
 This step trims the sequences using cutadapt to remove adapters:

 ```